JohnPClark27/CIS320-Symvan-AI/SETUP.md

 - Under "Global privileges" click "Check all"

 **GIT**
-- git --version
+- ```bash git --version```

 ## 2. Environment Variables
 - Copy .env.example into .env
-- Update values based on your machine (change "your_password" to your unique password)
+- Update db_password to your unique password.
+- If you decide to use OPENAI, this is where you can add your API key.

-## 3. Backend Setup
+## 3. Database Setup
-- cd backend
-- python -m venv venv (Create virtual enivronment)
-- venv\Scripts\activate (Activate virtual environment)
-- pip install -r requirements.txt
+### Create Tables
+- Go to phpMyAdmin at http://localhost/phpmyadmin
+- Find the SQL tab
+- Paste the most recent SQL file from setup/ into SQL editor
-- python app.py
+- Click "Go"
-- Visitng http://localhost:5000/health should offer a basic health check.
+- Check that tables have been created

-## 4. Database Setup
+## 4. Backend Setup
-### Migrations
-- flask db init
-- flask db migrate -m "initial"
-- flask db upgrade
-### Seeding
-- python seed.py
+### Composer setup in order to read from .env file
+- Open a new command prompt and navigate to "C:\xampp\htdocs\"
+- ```bash composer require vlucas/phpdotenv```

 ## 5. Frontend Setup

-## 6. Lint/format/test commands
-- black backend/
-- flake8 backend/
-- pytest
+- In file explorer, find "C:\xampp\htdocs\"
+- Paste all contents from frontend\ into htdocs folder.
+- With XAMPP still running navigate to http://localhost/index.php

-## 7. Branching Strategy
+## 6. Branching Strategy
 - main - finished working ccode
 - production - active development of combined pieces
 - feature/ - specific feature

-## 8. Commit Conventions
+## 7. Commit Conventions
 - feat: new features
 - fix: bug fixes
 - docs: added documentation